Convertidor De Onzas A Mililitros

 The Conversion Process: From Ounces to Milliliters

 The most important factor to remember is that you cannot directly convert weight ounces to milliliters.
 The conversion only applies to fluid ounces.
-The conversion factor for fluid ounces to milliliters is approximately 29.5735 mL per fluid ounce.
+Here's the thing — the conversion factor for fluid ounces to milliliters is approximately 29.
+5735 mL per fluid ounce.

 mL = fl oz × 29.5735